 A decidedly gourmet destination, the streets of Tuscany are brimming with seasonal produce locally and sustainably sourced, while conversations with locals often turn to a discussion of food and wine as a driving source of the city’s passions.
 The Tuscan region is particularly famous for its fine wines, seeing a wealth of wineries allowing you to taste some of the most famous labels in Europe first hand.

 Dominated by the unique water spectacle of Venice, cuisine in the Venetian region has evolved with the influence of international trading over hundreds of years to include rice, salted codfish, beans and polenta as constants in the diet of locals.

 Seafood lovers will find plenty of variety and quality when dining in the region, with freshwater fish and baccala available throughout inland eateries, alongside a range of meats and even horse based dishes.

 Similarly, if you prefer succulent game, this can take the form of goulash due to an inland Austro-Hungarian influence, while wine and cheese lovers should head straight for the inner highlands where you will find some of the best cheeses in Italy, which can be suitably washed down by a glass or two of Bardolino or Valpolicella wines.

-Comprising a truly multi-faceted culinary journey matching its varied mountainous and flat plain terrain, the Piedmont region sits on the cusp of the French and Swiss borders, offering visitors a definitive rural Italian experience when visiting as the dense fog descends over the region, and pleasing food based aromas fill the autumnal air.
-The white truffles in the providences of Alba and Mondovi are particularly sought after, while stuffed pastas made with cheese or mixed meats make for some of the most interesting dishes during a Piedmont getaway.
+Comprising a truly multi-faceted culinary journey matching its varied mountainous and flat plain terrain, the Piedmont region sits on the cusp of the French and Swiss borders, offering visitors a definitive rural Italian experience when visiting as the dense fog descends over the region, and pleasing food-based aromas fill the autumnal air.
+The white truffles in the providences of Alba and Mondovi are particularly sought after, while stuffed kinds of pasta made with cheese or mixed meats make for some of the most interesting dishes during a Piedmont getaway.